DZRJ-DTV: Timeless TV

-RJTV began launching Timeless TV on July 1, 2023, on the subchannel space used to be occupied by Oras ng Himala Channel.
+RJTV began launching Timeless TV on July 1, 2023, which is under test broadcast, on the subchannel space that was used to be occupied by Oras ng Himala Channel.
 The channel currently airs a selection of canned classic TV programs and movies.

 Rock MNL

-Rajah Broadcasting Network began broadcasting its own 24-hour rock oriented music channel, Rock MNL (formerly RJ Rock TV and Rock of Manila TV), in late-2019 (fifteen years after UNTV Channel 37 (now UNTV News and Rescue)) abandoned its rock TV format from 2001 to 2004, eventually becoming the first public service TV station in the country).
+Rajah Broadcasting Network began broadcasting its own 18-hour-a-day rock oriented music channel, Rock MNL (formerly RJ Rock TV and Rock of Manila TV), in late-2019 (fifteen years after UNTV Channel 37 (now UNTV News and Rescue)) abandoned its rock TV format from 2001 to 2004, eventually becoming the first public service TV station in the country).
 The subchannel features archived videos of rock-oriented content, as well as concert videos, produced by the now-defunct RJ Underground Radio 105.9 (now 105.9 True FM) and episodes of Pinoy Wrestling, which as aired of the main channel, prior to the launch.

 It was relaunched on July 31, 2023, with an initial lineup of programming including the Manila Wrestling Federation's Aksyonovela TV and other lifestyle, motoring and rock music-oriented programs.
-At present, it operates daily from 8 am to 2 am the following day.
+At present, it operates daily from 6 am to 12 midnight on the following day.